jpyorre/IntelligentHoneyNet/README.md

 * Cowrie: SSH Honeypot (it's a fork of Kippo)
 * GasPot: Attackers think they're connecting to gas station sensors
 * ConPot: SCADA honeypot
-* Dionaea: Collects malware (note: Writes to a database and I haven't written anything to log it to tex t yet")
+* Dionaea: Collects malware (note: Writes to a database and I haven't written anything to log it to text yet")
 * Glastopf: Web honeypot (note: Writes to a database and I haven't written anything to log it to text yet") Upcoming
 --------------------
-Currently being worked on:

-* Updating logstash to properly filter conpot and dionaea
-* Creating a python script to automatically replay SSH session and gather intel from them
-* Adding more honeypots
-* The Flask page is kind of ugly.
-This is being worked on.
-* Check malware against malwr.com (not just virustotal)
-* The ability to download csv files of all the IP's, domains and other indicators

 Requirements:
 --------------------
-*The server should work on any version of Linux, but it's been tested on Ubuntu Server 12.04 *The client should be installed on Ubuntu Server 12.04 (Dionaea only seems to work on this version) Once installed, you need to add a virustotal API key to /opt/analysis/virustotal_api_key.txt and an investigate API key to /opt/analysis/investigate_api_key.txt
+*The server should work on any version of Linux.
+*The client should be installed on Ubuntu Server 12.04 (Dionaea only seems to work on this version) Once installed, you need to add a virustotal API key to /opt/analysis/virustotal_api_key.txt and an investigate API key to /opt/analysis/investigate_api_key.txt

 How to run
 --------------------
-Clone this on a (preferably) ubuntu 12.04 server, then cd to the IntelligentHoneyNet directory.
+Clone this on a (preferably) ubuntu 12.04 server (but I've found it doesn't matter for the server portion), then cd to the IntelligentHoneyNet directory.
 Run 'sudo sh honeynet_setup.sh'.
 Answer a question or two in the beginning and do something for about 5 minutes.
 When it's done, follow the brief instructions that will be displayed on your screen for details on installing the honeypot clients.

-There are a few hiccups as of 9/18/15:
+There are a few hiccups that I'm working on at the moment:
-* I'm still testing that the cron jobs are running the analysis scripts correctly
 * I need to write Conpot and Dionaea filters for logstash so Kibana can classify them correctly
 * I need to create a python script to get the Dionaea logs out of its sqlite db and into text
 * In the client install script that you run on honepot clients to configure them, I set it up so the public IP address (which you enter at the beginning of the process) is entered into the stunnel.conf file for secure communication of logstash -> Redis data and various log files between the honepot clients and the server.
 However, in testing, I've noticed that it hasn't been fixing that.
 I ended up adding a sed command to replace some text, but won't be testing that at the time of this writing (it'll be tested in about 10 hours).
 Hopefully the sed commands work.
 If not, here's what you need to do to fix it.